 Rode NT4 – a stereo mic that is essentially two cardioid NT5’s held as a coincident pair. a nice mic for guitar.

 Earthworks QTC-1 x 2 – A matched pair of omni mics with a staggering flat frequency range from 40hz to 40khz.
 Beautiful mics for the right job, I’m inspired by these!

 Sure SM58 – I believe that in law no studio is permitted to operate without at least one of these cardioid dynamic mics to hand.

 Digital Audio Workstation

-Logic Pro 9 and X – recording and editing software, extended with a wide variety of third party plug-ins such as Melodyne and UAD.
+Logic Pro X – recording and editing software, extended with a wide variety of third party plug-ins such as Melodyne and Izotope RX7.

 Mackie Control Universal Pro – moving fader control surface with extender for a total of 16 channels.